chrislzm/BackInStock/README.md

 # Back in Stock

-Make it easy for customers to sign up for and receive back in stock email alerts!

 ![Example Notification Form](FrontEnd/doc/sample2.png "Example Notification Form")

 Sample email alert:

 ![Example Email Notification](NotificationService/doc/sample.png "Example Email Notification")

-## Components

 This application is composed of three components: